Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 ### Government Structure

-*"We do not serve kings, nor do we bow to gods.
+> *"We do not serve kings, nor do we bow to gods.
 We serve Albion.
-That is enough."*
+That is enough."*{ .emq }
 — Marshal Edric Vaughn, Ministry of Order
 { .quote }